-In case you think that data breaches are never a major legal issue in commercial real estate, Marriott International and Starwood Hotels & Resorts are still dealing with the aftermath of three major data breaches that took place between 2014 and 2018 and collectively affected more than 344 million customers globally.
+In case you think that data breaches are never a major legal issue in commercial real estate, Marriott International and Starwood Hotels & Resorts are still dealing with the aftermath of three significant breaks that took place between 2014 and 2018 and collectively affected more than 344 million customers globally.

-According to the Federal Trade Commission and a proposed settlement order, Marriott and its subsidiary, Starwood, failed to "implement reasonable data security," which led to the data breaches.
+According to the Federal Trade Commission and a proposed settlement order, Marriott and its subsidiary, Starwood, failed to "implement reasonable data security."
 They allegedly deceived customers by claiming to have "reasonable and appropriate data security."

 • Breaking commercial real estate news and analysis, on-site and via our newsletters and custom alerts